Paul Molitor: Early career

-After retiring as a player, Molitor remained with the Twins as a bench coach for three seasons.
+After retiring as a player, Molitor remained with the Twins as a broadcaster in 1999 and bench coach for two seasons.
 He was considered a leading candidate to manage the team when Tom Kelly retired after 2001, but he declined in part because the Twins were still being targeted for potential contraction.
 Molitor was a hitting coach with the Mariners in 2004.
 He then spent the 2005 to 2013 seasons in the Twins organization as a minor league baserunning and fielding instructor.
 Molitor joined the Twins coaching staff in 2014 to oversee baserunning, bunting, infield instruction, and positioning.

 Minnesota Twins

 The Twins hired Molitor to fill their manager vacancy for the 2015 season, and introduced him in a press conference on November 4, 2014.

 At the end of the 2017 season, the Twins announced that Molitor would receive a three-year contract extension through 2020.
 Molitor was rewarded for his efforts in leading the Twins back to the postseason after losing 103 games the season prior, the first team in history to achieve this feat, by being named American League Manager of the Year in November 2017.
 He became only the second person to be elected to the Hall of Fame as a player and win the Manager of the Year Award behind Frank Robinson, who was named AL Manager of the Year in 1989 while managing the Baltimore Orioles.

 On October 2, 2018, the Twins fired Molitor as manager, but expressed that they had interest in having him continue to maintain a role with the team in some capacity.
 He finished with a record of 305 wins and 343 losses in 648 games.
 Molitor later rejoined the Twins as a special assistant, with roving instructor duties for the team's minor league affiliates.